CapsAdmin/goluwa/README.md

 # Caveats

-I mainly use and develop this on Linux so windows support isn't high priority even though it should work there.
-It may also work on OSX but I can't test rendering as I'm limited to using mac in a vm.
+While I want to support OSX and Windows they become low priority due to lack of windows and osx machines.
+I try to test goluwa in a VM and ask friends but that's about as much as I can do.

 Writing everything in LuaJIT also comes with some challenges.
-I try to write JIT compilable code, especially in areas that are hot but this is not always easy if I also want to have support for reloading code.
-I believe I'm hitting limits in some cases but some of these may be solved in the future.
+I try to write JIT compilable code, especially in areas that are intensive but this is not always easy without resorting to ugly code which I try to avoid.

-Because of how JIT works there will inevitably be hiccups and unreliable performance.
-I don't think this is something that can be solved easily so therefore I don't think this project is very useful outside of tinkering.

 # Credits
 * [Garry Newman](https://github.com/garrynewman/) - I learned programming in garrysmod and many of the ideas and libraries in goluwa were developed in garrysmod initially.